Shopify/checkout-sheet-kit-android/README.md

 App developers can use [lifecycle events](#monitoring-the-lifecycle-of-a-checkout-session) to monitor and log the status of a checkout session.

-For behavioral monitoring, [standard](https://shopify.dev/docs/api/web-pixels-api/standard-events) and [custom](https://shopify.dev/docs/api/web-pixels-api/emitting-data) Web Pixel events will be relayed back to your application through the `onWebPixelEvent` checkout event processor function.
+Pixel events normally available to web pixels will be relayed back to your application through the `onWebPixelEvent` checkout event processor function, see: [subscribing to custom events](https://shopify.dev/docs/api/web-pixels-api/emitting-data).
+Web pixels do not execute in checkout sheet kit checkouts.
 App developers should only subscribe to pixel events if they have proper levels of consent from merchants/buyers and are responsible for adherence to local regulations like GDPR and ePrivacy directive before disseminating these events to first-party and third-party systems.

 Here's how you might intercept these events: